symatevo/Bioinformatics_first/README.md

 # Bioinformatics_report

 This Bioinformatics report was done in Laboratory of Bioinformatics and Genome Biology.
-Aim is comparison of proteomic and transcriptomic data of same sample, and checking how consistent they are.